backstage/backstage/plugins/git-release-manager/README.md

   - `GRM`
     1. Creates a release branch `rc/<version>`
     1. Creates Release Candidate tag `rc-<version>`
-    1. Creates a GitHub prerelease with Release Candidate tag
+    1. Creates a Git prerelease with Release Candidate tag
   - Your CI
     1. Detects the new tag by matching the git reference `refs/tags/rc-.*`
     1. Builds and deploys to staging environment for testing